 Notice: You can't give Minecraft more Ram than you have!
 Else you will recieve an Error!

 Java 32bit officially only supports up to 4GB.
-But sometimes the problems already begin with 2GB.
+Most 32-bit based systems but only support 2GB.
 The limit depends on the system, if you got an error, try less allocation.

 Be sure to use the right and newest Java version (64bit on 64bit-OS-Systems is recommended).

 Easiest way to see how much RAM is free, open the Task Manager and change to the Performance Tab.
 Look how much Physical Memory is available / free.